BrighterCommand/Docs/contents/AzureServiceBusConfiguration.md

 * **ServiceBusVisualStudioCredentialClientProvider**: A client provider that uses Visual Studio Credential to authenticate.

-In Brighter's implimentation of the Messaging Gateway Publications and Subscvriptions have their own Individual configuration.
+In Brighter's implementation of the Messaging Gateway *Publications* and *Subscriptions* have their own Individual configuration.

 ## Publication